BLW first foods

 Other foods that are best to avoid for small babies and toddlers due to the risk of choking include hot dog sausages, popcorn and marshmallows.

 The difference between gagging and choking

-Gagging can sound worrying but it’s just a way of your baby bringing any bigger lumps back to the front of his mouth to mash them down more.
+Gagging can sound worrying but it’s a way of your baby bringing any bigger lumps back to the front of his mouth to mash them down again.

 Gagging is noisy but choking is silent, which is why it is so important to keep a close eye on your baby as they eat.